Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Experimental Results

-We evaluate the quality of the learned representation in two ways: we report reconstruction performance measured by IoU on unseen test scenes for variants (a), (c) and (e) from Table \ref{tab:comparisonpointgoal}, with (c) declined into sub-variants (c.1) and (c.3) from Table \ref{tab:ablationcontinuation}.
+\myparagraph{Probing the representations} of a blind agent has been previously proposed by \citet{PhDThesisWijmans,BlindAgentsICLR2023}.
+We extend the procedure: for each agent, a dataset of pairs $\{(\mathbf{r}_i,\mathbf{M}^*_i)\}_{i=1..D}$ is generated by sampling rollouts.
+Here, $\mathbf{r}_i$ is the hidden GRU state and $\mathbf{M}^*_i$ is an ego-centric 2D metric GT map of size $95{\times}95$ calculated from the simulator using only information observed by the agent.
+A probe $\phi$ is trained on training scenes to predict $\mathbf{M}_i= \phi(\mathbf{r}_i)$ minimizing cross-entropy, and tested on val scenes.
+Results and example reconstructions on test scenes are shown in Fig.~\ref{fig:reconstructionprobing}.
+We report reconstruction performance measured by IoU on unseen test scenes for variants (a), (c) and (e), with (c) declined into sub-variants (c.1) and (c.3) from Table \ref{tab:ablationcontinuation}.
 PPO outperforms the other variants on pure reconstruction performance in the noiseless setting, but this is not necessarily the goal of an actionable representation.
 We propose a new goal-oriented metric directly measuring the usefulness of the representation in terms of navigation.
 For each pair $(\mathbf{M}_i,\mathbf{M}^*_i)$ of predicted and GT maps, we sample $N{=}10$ reachable points $\{p_n\}_{n=1..N}$ on the GT map $\mathbf{M}^*_i$.
 We compute two shortest paths from the agent position to $p_n$: one on the GT map $\mathbf{M}^*_i$, $\ell_{i,n}^*$, and one on the predicted map $\mathbf{M}_i$, $\ell_{i,n}$.
-We introduce the metric \textit{Symmetric-SPL} as $\textit{Sym-SPL} = \sum_{i=1}^D \sum_{i=n}^N S_{i,n} \min \left (\frac{\ell_{i,n}}{\ell_{i,n}^*},\frac{\ell_{i,n}^*}{\ell_{i,n}} \right )$ , where, similar to SPL, $S_{i,n}{\in}\{0,1\}$ denotes success of the episode, but on the \textit{predicted} map $\mathbf{M}_i$ and towards $p_n$.

-\textit{Sym-SPL} reported in the table associated with Figure \ref{fig:reconstructionprobing} shows that the representation learned with the Navigability loss leads to better navigation performance, in particular in the noisy simulation environment, which corroborates our claim of the transferability of our representation.
+We introduce \textit{Symmetric-SPL} as $\textit{Sym-SPL} = \sum_{i=1}^D \sum_{n=1}^N S_{i,n} \min \left (\frac{\ell_{i,n}}{\ell_{i,n}^*},\frac{\ell_{i,n}^*}{\ell_{i,n}} \right )$, where, similar to SPL, $S_{i,n}$ denotes success of the episode, but on the \textit{predicted} map $\mathbf{M}_i$ and towards $p_n$.
+Results in the table associated with Figure \ref{fig:reconstructionprobing} show that the representation learned with the Navigability loss leads to better navigation performance, in particular in NoisySim, corroborating our claim of transferability.

-\myparagraph{Comparison to the SOTA} Table 1 of the appendix material provides a non-exhaustive review of PointGoal performance targeting sim2real transfer particularly, but no clear evaluation protocol exists in this case.
-The performance numbers are \textit{not comparable}, as there are large variations in setups, training regimes, data, number of test episodes etc.